-Included in operating loss carryovers are state net operating losses of \$6 million and \$19 million as of December 31, 2019 and 2018, respectively.
-The Company has recorded a full valuation allowance against these net operating losses.
-The valuation allowance is primarily attributable to deferred tax assets for state net operating losses that management believes is more likely than not to expire prior to being realized.
+Included in operating loss carryovers are state net operating losses of \$277 million and \$6 million as of December 31, 2020 and 2019, respectively.
+The Company has recorded a valuation allowance against these net operating losses of \$277 million and \$6 million, respectively.
+Also included in operating loss carryovers is a capital loss of \$16 million and \$0 as of December 31, 2020 and 2019, respectively.
+The Company has recorded a full valuation allowance against this capital loss.
+The valuation allowance is primarily attributable to deferred tax assets for state net operating losses and capital losses that management believes is more likely than not to expire prior to being realized.

 The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income of the appropriate character (i.e., capital or ordinary) during the period in which the temporary differences become deductible.
 Management considers, among other things, the scheduled reversals of deferred tax liabilities and the history of positive taxable income in evaluating the realizability of the deferred tax assets.
-Management believes that it is more likely than not that the results of future operations will generate sufficient taxable income to realize our deferred tax assets (other than state net operating loss carryovers as outlined above).
+Management believes that it is more likely than not that the results of future operations will generate sufficient taxable income to realize our deferred tax assets (other than state net operating loss and capital loss carryovers as outlined above).